MohamedAliRashad/arabic-nougat/README.md

 ### Evaluate Models

-Evaluate the performance of Arabic-Nougat models on a dataset (Check the paper to know the numbers reported):
+Evaluate the performance of Arabic-Nougat models on a dataset
 ```bash
 python eval_model.py
 ```